cloudbank/phlix/README.md

 An android client for logging in to Flickr which allows you to view photos from:

-* Your own and your friends' photostreams
+* Your own and your mFriends' photostreams
 * The 'interestingness for today' collection
 * Hot tags and Recent Uploads
 * The Commons